gbif/data-blog/content/post/2023-01-18-senegalia-clustering-in-brazil/index.en.md

 Acknowledgements:

-Thanks to GBIF colleagues Tim Robertson for the Cluster download and John Waller for the network cluster figures.
+Thanks to GBIF colleagues Tim Robertson for the cluster download and John Waller for the network cluster figures.